-- A. Ensure that faculty raises exceed the cost of living increases. - B. Identify administrator and staff wages and benefits of comparable position within the Kansas Independent College Association and our Cowley County Region. - C. Address two areas for improvement identified by the annually administered employee satisfaction survey. - D. Achieve 100% completion of annual full-time employee performance appraisals.
+- A. Ensure that faculty raises exceed the cost of living increases. - B. Address training needs identified by the annual employee satisfaction survey. - C. Determine method for measuring performance appraisals outcomes.

-6) FACILITIES AND TECHNOLOGY GOAL
+6) FACILITIES AND TECHNOLOGY GOAL: 10-YEAR VISION

 Southwestern will strive to have all facilities up to date, accessible, and student centered.
 Their safety, flexibility, usefulness, and attractiveness will enhance the institution's image.
 College facilities will be sited in accordance with a campus master plan and will be designed and constructed in compliance with campus standards guaranteeing the architectural unity of the college.
 The college's plan requires professionally maintained and renovated facilities adequately supported by the college's budget.